loopstick/ESP32_Tutorial/README.md

 The _Serial_ commands allow Arduino to send a message to your laptop.
 In order to see this message you need to open the _Serial Monitor_ by clicking on the magnifying glass near the top right corner.

 a little code anatomy:
-The [setup()](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) function is called when a sketch starts.
-Use it to initialize variables, pin modes, start using libraries, etc. The setup() function will only run once, after each powerup or reset of the Arduino board.
+- the [setup()](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) function is called when a sketch starts.
+  - Use it to initialize variables, pin modes, start using libraries, etc.
+  - The setup() function will only run once, after each powerup or reset of the Arduino board.

-The [loop()](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) After creating a setup() function, which initializes and sets the initial values, the loop() function does precisely what its name suggests, and _loops_ consecutively through your list of instructions to control the Arduino.
+- the [loop()](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) function does precisely what its name suggests, and _loops_ consecutively through your list of instructions to control the Arduino.
+  - Arduino only executes one instruction at a time

-More on the specific functions and variables soon!
+More on specific functions and variables soon!
 Let's make something happen in the real world first.

 ### How to use Arduino to turn something ON and OFF
 How does the program (sketch) do this? (all described in the [Blink tutorial](http://arduino.cc/en/Tutorial/Blink))